1,000 frozen blood samples will help determine accuracy of RI antibody test

 How accurate are these antibody tests?

 That’s something that Caliendo and her team are aiming to find out.
-According to the R.I.
-Dept. of Health, the state has purchased the SD Biosensor test.
+According to the Department of Health, the state has purchased the SD Biosensor test.
 The company said it’s now tested about 444 samples, but had initially tested just over 60.

 “The reality is there’s very little data out there,” Caliendo explained.
 “The company’s data had, I think, 35 or so positive specimens and 30 negative specimens.
 So it’s a very small sample, and it’s not a large enough sample to give you a good understanding of how the test performs.”